-See "Reading Array Data" for more information.
+See Reading Array Data, on page 18 for more information.
 Refer to the AC Read Operations table for timing specifications and to the Read Operations Timings diagram for the timing waveforms.
 I{CC1} in the DC Characteristics table represents the active current specification for reading array data.